carygarvin/Migrate_PrintQs.vbs/README.md

 * Variable **PrintQMigrationLogs** contains the UNC location of where the user Print Queue migrations logs are to be created.
 (Ensure NTFS Security and Share permissions are set for 'Everyone' to WRITE).

-Note: The bahaviour for user's Default Printer is that, if for whatever reason, no new Default Printer can be set in its place, it will never be removed.
+Note: The behaviour for user's Default Printer is that, if for whatever reason, no new Default Printer can be set in its place, it will never be removed.